Lawin0129/NFS-World-Offline/README.md

         - Team Escapes: -5% Durability Loss.
         - Drags: -2% Durability Loss.
 * Cars:
+    + All original cars included in the shop that once existed in NFS World.
     + Changing your car.
     + Repairing your car.
     + Purchasing cars.